matteosox/tubthumper/.github/CONTRIBUTING.md

 _TL;DR: Run `just coverage` to run coverage analysis of the Python unit test suite across all supported versions of Python._

 We use [coverage](https://coverage.readthedocs.io/en) to test the code coverage of our Python unit test suite.
 This command runs the unit test suite with each version of Python supported, combining before reporting the results.

-Note: this does not get run by `just test` and is not part of CI, only to help developers track coverage on the OS of their local development environment.

 ### Documentation Tests